-- Where the above is not effective in eliminating poor behaviour the pupil will be sent to the headteacher immediately or, in the headteacher's absence, the most senior member of staff. - The headteacher will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place from the school's national SEND budget. - Where SEND is not identified, but the headteacher determines that support is still required for the pupil, an Individual Behaviour Plan will be created to outline the necessary provisions in place. - The head teacher or deputy may issue the pupil with a red card waning which notifies the pupils and parents that their behaviour lead to a referral to the head for one of the following reasons: Failing to show mutual respect towards an adult by refusing to follow instructions; Failing to show respect for our school community by disrupting others learning; Failing to act responsibly; Failing to show mutual respect by using inappropriate language; Failing to be independent and make the right choices.
+- Where the above is not effective in eliminating poor behaviour the pupil will be sent to a senior member of staff. - The headteacher will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place from the school's SEND budget.

+Where SEND is not identified, but the school staff determines that support is still required for the pupil, an Individual Behaviour Plan will be created to outline the necessary provisions in place.